xziyue/NachOS_w_CMake/README.md

 ## Remember, always check your compilation results with the original Makefiles!
 # USE AT YOUR OWN RISK!

+## (Update) How to Compile Test Programs on Your Own Computer

+- Use a file transfer software (such as [FileZilla](https://filezilla-project.org/)) to login the remote server.
+Make sure that the protocol is sftp, that is, the URL should be something like ```sftp://lcs-vc-cis486.syr.edu```
+- On the remote server, navigate to ```/usr/local/nachos```, download the entire folder to your local computer
+- Copy the ```nachos``` folder into your ```/usr/local/``` folder (this has to be done with command line because it needs high privilege)
+- Change the ownership of the files, for example, you can use ```sudo chown -R <NAME OF YOUR ACCOUNT>:<NAME OF YOUR ACCOUNT> /usr/local/nachos ```
+- You can now open the folder in GUI, with the command ```xdg-open /usr/local/nachos```.
+The GUI allows us to modify file permission with ease, just right click the files (one can select multiple files) and select "Properties" in the context menu.
+Tick "Allow executing file as program" in the "Permissions" tab.
+-  Add execute permission for the files without extension (i.e. excitable files) in:
+  - ```/usr/local/nachos/bin```
+  - ```/usr/local/nachos/decstation-ultrix/bin```
+  - ```/usr/local/nachos/lib/gcc-lib/decstation-ultrix/2.95.2```

+- Now you should be able to cross compile MIPS programs on your local computer!
+Enjoy!

 ## What is this repo?

 It is essentially the original NachOS files (with some small modifications, which are listed below) provided on Blackboard, plus a ```CMakeLists.txt``` - a CMake configuration for NachOS.

 ## Why CMake?